AyeshaKanwal3/AyeshaKanwal3/README.md

 # Hi 👋, I'm Ayesha Kanwal

 ## 🚀 About Me
-I’m a passionate Software Engineer with a strong focus on Python and web development.
+I’m a passionate Software Engineer with a strong focus on Python, ML and web development.
 I love building smart solutions and exploring new technologies.
 Always eager to tackle new challenges and collaborate on exciting projects!

-## 🔭 I’m Currently Working On
-- PSEB Apprenticeship Program provided by Govt of Pakistan

-## 🌱 I’m Currently Learning
+## 🌱 I’m Currently working
 - **Advanced Python Frameworks**: Deepening knowledge in Django, Flask, and other frameworks.
 - **AI and Machine Learning**: Exploring new libraries and techniques in AI.